matjaz99/alertmonitor/README.md

 ### Application configuration

 Alertmonitor can be configured with environment variables.
-Variables starting with `ALERTMONITOR_*` are related to behaviour of the application, while other variables may be used for other purposes (such as logger configuration or custom environment variable substitution).
+Variables starting with `ALERTMONITOR_*` are related to behaviour of the application, while other variables may be used for other purposes such as log configuration or custom environment variable substitution.

 > With environment variables, only `.default` data provider (Prometheus) can be configured.
 Other providers are configured in `providers.yml` (see Data Providers).

 A list of supported environment variables: